 Marine Feeding Sites such as Point Carolus, Point Gustavus and Sitakaday Narrows.

 In the winter, the number of land birds present in the park dwindles.
-Ravens, crows, magpies, winter wrens and woodpeckers are not uncommon.
-Large mixed flocks of pine siskins, redpolls and chickadees feed on alder cones and grass seeds.
+Common Ravens, Northwestern Crows, Black-billed Magpies, Pacific Wrens and American Three-toed Woodpeckers are not uncommon.
+Large mixed flocks of Pine Siskins and Common Redpolls feed on alder cones and grass seeds.
 After the long quiet winter, human residents look forward to their return in the spring when every beach thicket and mountainside in the park comes alive with song.